Sign in

 Propagating Asian Pears

-Asian pear trees are grafted to the rootstock of another species to control the size of the tree and improve disease and pest resistance.
-Grafting also impacts the tree's cold hardiness and ability to tolerate various soil types.
-For these reasons, it's best to buy your Asian pear tree from a commercial grower.
+Asian pear trees are typically grafted onto the rootstock of another species, allowing for size control and improved disease and pest resistance.
+This method also helps manage the tree's cold resilience and ability to adapt to varying soil types.
+Hence, it’s advisable to purchase your Asian pear trees from professional growers.

-A dwarf tree can be grown in a large container with drainage holes.
-Look for a pot that is at least 18 inches wide and slightly wider than the tree's existing pot.
+Dwarf Asian pear trees can be successfully grown in larger containers with adequate drainage holes.
+Choose a pot that measures at least 18 inches in width and slightly larger than the current container.

-Plant the tree at the same level as its nursery pot.
-Use a potting mix formulated for fruit trees, or a high-quality potting mix with some compost mixed.
-Loosen or cut any circling roots before planting to prevent girdling.
-Fill around the tree with soil, then add a layer of mulch to preserve moisture.
-Young trees should be staked.
+Plant the tree level with the nursery pot.
+Utilize a potting mix tailored for fruit trees, or a premium mix augmented with compost.
+Prior to planting, loosen or cut any circling roots to avert girdling.
+Surround the tree with soil, concluding with a layer of mulch to maintain moisture.
+Young trees should be supported with stakes.

-Potted trees will need more frequent watering and fertilizing, especially in summer.
-Repot your tree once it has outgrown its container or about every three years.
-Potted trees also are more susceptible to frost damage in winter.
-If you live in Zone 5 or 6, the tree will need to be protected from cold temperatures.
+Potted trees necessitate more frequent watering and fertilization, particularly in summer.
+Repot the tree when it outgrows its container or approximately every three years.
+Note that potted trees are more vulnerable to frost in the winter.
+If situated in zones 5 or 6, protection during cold spells is vital.

-Leaf spot can appear as small purplish-brown spots on leaves and fruit.
-Remove and dispose of them in the trash, not the compost pile.
-Fungicides are not always effective, so contact your local extension office for advice if you are concerned.
+Leaf spot may present as small purplish-brown spots on both leaves and fruit.
+Remove affected leaves and dispose of them in the trash, instead of the compost bin.
+Fungicides might not consistently provide relief; consult your local extension office for guidance if you're worried.

 Frequently Asked Questions

-• What trees are compatible for cross-pollination with Asian pears?
+• Which trees promote cross-pollination with Asian pears?

-Asian pear trees need to be planted near other varieties of Asian pears for cross-pollination.
-Self-fertile varieties will yield a larger crop if planted near other Asian pears.
-European and Asian pear trees, such as Bartlett and Chojuro, can cross-pollinate if they bloom at the same time.
+For optimal cross-pollination, Asian pear trees should be planted near other varieties of Asian pears.
+Self-fertile types will produce more fruit when near other Asian pears.
+If coinciding blooms occur, both European and Asian pear trees, like Bartlett and Chojuro, can cross-pollinate.

-The Asian pear (Pyrus pyrifolia) is not considered invasive.
-A related Asian import known as the Bradford pear or Callery pear (Pyrus calleryana) can be invasive, but is distinguished by its foul-smelling flowers and small, inedible fruits.
+No, Asian pear (Pyrus pyrifolia) is not classified as invasive.
+However, a related species known as the Bradford pear or Callery pear (Pyrus calleryana) can be invasive; it can be identified by its unpleasant-smelling flowers and small inedible fruits.

 GROWING FRUIT TREES ASIAN PEARS